 One of my favourite wedding day rituals, sending a love note to each other on the morning of your wedding day is a wonderful opportunity to express your love, your excitement – whatever it is that you want your husband or wife-to-be to know and feel before the ceremony.
 This note is sometimes accompanied by a gift, but it’s that note that will be valued.

 As a Brisbane wedding photographer, first looks are something that I am starting to see more of, as the idea spreads and couples recognise the advantages.
 This opportunity to see each other in a private, intimate moment becomes a cherished memory.
 And isn’t that what a wedding is all about?
-If you are looking for more information about first looks and whether it is a ritual that you would like to incorporate into your day, I have laid it all out for you in this post.
+If you are looking for more information about first looks and whether it is a ritual that you would like to incorporate into your day, I have laid it all out for you in this article.

 Your dad seeing you for the first time as he comes to take you to the ceremony is often a very emotional time for him.
 I suggest removing everyone else from the room for this moment so that there is space for him to express himself.
 To shed a tear and embrace you.
 Many brides have informed me before the wedding day that their dad is just not that kind of man, only to be surprised when the time comes.
 Even if your dad doesn’t express himself that way, it’s going to be a special moment for the two of you, and one that as your wedding photographer, I will be thrilled to capture for you to look back on, and to remember your dad by.